Best Underlay for LVT and Vinyl Flooring

 The Best Underlay for LVT

 Luxury Vinyl flooring is hard but very secure, comfortable and warm underfoot.
 Despite being made up of more layers and generally being of a much better quality than sheet vinyl in all areas except cost (but not value), it doesn’t have one thing sheet vinyl does – the backing layer.
-This means that LVT is a lot more compatible with underlays.
-In fact – LVT flooring NEEDS an appropriate underlay to make sure it lasts as long as possible and provides you with the comfort you’re looking for.
+Click/loose-lay LVT usually needs underlay, but gluedown LVT is installed directly to the subfloor without one.
+If your Click LVT already has a built-in underlay, you MUST NOT install another underneath.

 The first thing to point out is that SoundBarrier (an underlay available at QA specifically created for LVT flooring) is compatible with both Gluedown and Click LVT installations – a rarity with LVT underlays, meaning you really have a one stop shop when you work with QA for your LVT underlay.